wp-plugins/dk-pricr-responsive-pricing-table/readme.txt

 == Changelog ==
+= 2.1 =
+* Font sizes can be changed in case some word doesn’t fit

 = 2.0 =
 * Use custom post type feature to create pricing tables
 * Plans can be set to Free